Starknet-Recovery-Service/.github/profile/README.md

 # StarkNet Recovery Service (SRS)

-**StarkNet Recovery Service (SRS)** is a fully trustless wallet recovery service for Ethereum L1 EOAs, powered by [storage proofs](https://github.com/OilerNetwork/fossil) on StarkNet.
+**StarkNet Recovery Service (SRS)** is a fully trustless wallet recovery service for Ethereum Externally Owned Accounts (EOA - your normal Ethereum address, not smart contract wallet), powered by [storage proofs](https://github.com/OilerNetwork/fossil) on StarkNet.

 Unlike social recovery and other off-chain methods for wallet retrieval, SRS runs in an entirely trustless, non-custodial way.
 This allows users to build more fault tolerant wallet setups, while retaining the strong security guarantees of Ethereum.